America 250 - Colorado 150 Commission

-America 250 - Colorado 150 Commission is Colorado's initiative to celebrate United States Semiquincentennial of the signing of the Declaration of Independence and Colorado's Sesquicentennial.
-The twin commemorations will start in July 2025 and end on December 31, 2026.
+America 250 - Colorado 150 Commission is the US state of Colorado's initiative to celebrate United States Semiquincentennial of the signing of the Declaration of Independence and Colorado's Sesquicentennial.
+The twin commemorations started in July 2025 and will end on December 31, 2026.
+Established by the Colorado General Assembly and Colorado Governor Jared Polis, History Colorado hosts the commission.

 Background

 In 2022, SB22-011 was co-sponsored by Colorado state senators Rachel Zenzinger, Don Coram and Colorado state representatives Daneya Esgar, Marc Catlin.
 The bill was signed into law by Governor Jared Polis on May 26, 2022.
 The act creates the America 250 - Colorado 150 Commission in History Colorado to develop programs and plan for the official observance of the 250th anniversary of the founding of the United States and the 150th anniversary of Colorado statehood.

 The commission is directed to promote historical activities, publication of historical documents, public ceremonies, education activities for Colorado youth, and other commemorative events.
 Events and plans will supported by comprehensive marketing and tourism campaigns.
 Commemorative events and activates will begin between July 1, 2025, and December 31, 2026.

 The last commemoration similar to this one was held in 1976 for the United States Bicentennial and the Colorado Centennial.